A. How the Corinthians should consider Paul and the apostles.

 a.
 You are already full!
 You are already rich!
 You have reigned as kings without us: “My, you Corinthians seem to have it all!
 Isn’t it funny that we apostles have nothing!”

 i.
-Though Paul is using strong sarcasm, his purpose isn’t to make fun of the Corinthian Christians.
-His purpose is to shake them out of their proud self-willed thinking.
+Though Paul uses strong sarcasm, his purpose isn’t to make fun of the Corinthian Christians.
+He wants to shake them out of their proud, self-willed thinking.
 “He was laughing at them with holy laughter, and yet with utter contempt for what they had been doing.”
 (Morgan)

 b.
 Indeed I could wish you did reign: Wouldn’t it be great if they really were reigning already?
 Then Paul also might reign with you!

 i.
-The image of verse 9 is either from the coliseum, or the parade of a conquering Roman general, where he displayed his armies first, the booty second, and at the end of the procession, the defeated captives who would be condemned to die in the arena.
-And, just as before going into the arena, the gladiators would say, morituri salutamus (“we who will die salute you”), so Paul now salutes the Corinthian Christians!
+The image of 1 Corinthians 4:9 is either from the coliseum or the parade of a conquering Roman general, where he displayed his armies first, the booty second, and at the end of the procession, the defeated captives who would be condemned to die in the arena.
+Just as before going into the arena, the gladiators said, morituri salutamus (“we who will die salute you”), so Paul now salutes the Corinthian Christians.

 ii.
-The word spectacle is theatron, from which we get our word “theater.”
-When Paul says we have been made a spectacle to the world, he is speaking of how the apostles have been publicly humiliated.
+The word spectacle is “theatron,” from which we get our word “theater.”
+When Paul says we have been made a spectacle to the world, he speaks of how the apostles were publicly humiliated.
 This kind of humiliation was the greatest horror to the pride of the Corinthian Christians.

 e.
 We both hunger and thirst: Paul’s description of his own ministry focuses on deprivation and humiliation.
 These were things that the Corinthian Christians, in their pride, wanted to avoid at all cost.